Kresy Tarnopol

 WCKS Kresy Tarnopol is a defunct Polish multi-sports club, which was located in Tarnopol, then in southeastern Poland; currently Ternopil, Ukraine.

-The had a football department which participated in regional leagues of the local Polish Football Association branch.
+They had a football department which participated in regional leagues of the local Polish Football Association branch.

 Kresy as a region and therefore the club too ceased to exist in September 1939, after German and Soviet aggression against Poland.